 Obstetrics & Gynecology

 Longoria, Teresa C and Tewari, Krishnansu S, "Pharmacokinetic drug evaluation of niraparib for the treatment of ovarian cancer."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 152.